Adoption Tracing for Biological Mother and Father in Thailand

 We always assure the birth parents from the very beginning that:

-In the best case scenario, the biological parent(s) realizes they are not in any trouble and becomes interested in finding out about their child, and eventually in even meeting them.
-Having a child come to Thailand to meet their extended biological family has happened many times.
+In the best case scenario, the biological parent(s) realizes they are not in any trouble (and of course we are not government officials) and becomes interested in finding out about their child, and eventually in even meeting them.
+In many cases, the biological mother and often her family have been much more enthusiastic than the adoptee!

-In the worst case scenario, we can also assure the biological parent(s) that we can secure any secrets, and if they wish then we will do our best to stop the adopted child from coming to find their biological parents, if that's what the biological parent(s) want.
+In the worst case scenario, we can also assure the biological parent(s) that we can secure any secrets, and if they wish then we will do our best to stop the adopted child from coming to find their biological parents and just knocking on the door and saying "Hi, I'm your child ..." or something like that, if that's what the biological parent(s) want.
 This is important to gain their cooperation in the worst cases.
 If so, then we make clear that we can manage the situation if we can satisfy the child's needs by providing the desired information.
 If they don't cooperate, then the child may seek to find them later on their own, and if we could find them, then others could, too.
 Therefore, it is better for them to provide the needed information and let us control the situation instead of walk away and let someone else return later, someone else who is less understanding of their situation.
 That's the worst case scenario where we find the parents.

 There are many cases in-between these extremes.

 There have been various kinds of adoption cases.
 Searches which include interaction with the biological parent(s) have evolved differently, but they all start with an initial reaction and after some time become a stable position after the biological parent has assimilated the situation.
-It usually takes considerable time for the biological parents to adjust and develop a stable outlook, and the private investigator's accomodation, reassurance, and guidance can make a major difference.
+It usually takes considerable time for the biological parents to adjust and develop a stable outlook, and our agent's accomodation, reassurance, and guidance can make a major difference.

 We use friendly, warm and mature Thai female investigators of class who are experienced in handling different kinds of people.

-First, we must find one or both parents, which is usually done by national database searches and/or field work based on the information provided to us by the adoptive parents.
+First, we must find one or both parents, which is usually done by national database searches and/or field work based on the information provided to us by the adoptive parents or adoptee.

 Once we find a biological parent, we might do some discreet research, which in some cases may include interaction with a common pretext such as a salesperson (which would use an agent who they never see again, well in advance of any further contact).
 Eventually, we isolate the biological parent whereby we can interact privately so that we keep the secret and nobody overhears us.
 At that time, we show them one or more nice photos of the child and ask if they know anything about the child, not saying that this is their child at first.
 Then after some warmth is created, we explain that the child has a wonderful life overseas after the child was adopted by foreign people from an orphanage in Thailand, but wants to find out about their biological mother and father.
-By then, the biological parent usually realizes what this is all about, but if they don't then we may point out how the child looks like them.
+By then, the biological parent usually realizes what this is all about without us having to tell them what we are there for.
 Sometimes, we mention some details to get over their denial, in a most understanding way.
 In any case, we begin the promise assuring secrecy immediately, to make them most comfortable in staying engaged with us.

 Whether the adoptee is ever able to meet their biological parents and possibly their greater family (siblings, grandparents, etc.) depends on the situation of the biological parents and agreements we can work out.
-This in turn might depend significantly upon how the biological parents are approached and eventually interacted with by the private investigators.
+This in turn might depend significantly upon how the biological parents are approached and eventually interacted with by our Thai lady agent.

-We match an agent to the parent, in that we choose an agent from the same region that the parent grew up.
-Thailand has different regions with different language dialects and mannerisms, and country people are significantly different from city people.
-From researching the person, including the birthplace environment and current residency ambiance, we can adapt our approach by choosing the best agent by origin and potential adaptation.
-This maximizes the rapport.
+Thailand has different regions with different language dialects and mannerisms, and country people are significantly different from city people, so our agents must adapt to the region and the class of the biological parents.
+From researching each person, including the birthplace environment and current residency ambiance, we can adapt our approach by choosing the best agent.

 The Adopted Person's Needs